UnnamedGuy002/happybd.github.io/README.markdown

 ### to one who are willing to contribute
 Fork this repo and modify the code.
 I know that the code is ugly.
 Please forgive me..

-## Copyright
-* Rearrange & remade by MY Sun
-* Using frame from HackerZhou
-* Firework made by Jackrugile
-* Flower made by FlowerPower